heinovski/plafosim/README.md

 - result recording properties
 ```

-You can see the complete list of available parameters in the help by running
+You can see the complete list of available parameters in the help:

 ```python3 plafosim.py -h, --help```